We are always happy to answer any questions you may have.

 Call us on 1300 848 302

-Construction is an industry we get a lot of questions about, so to break it down - if you will be testing and tagging electrical equipment on a Construction, Mining or Demolition site, you must adhere to the AS/NZS 3012 2010 Standard.
+Among the inquiries we frequently receive, construction related ones certainly top the list.
+Let's break it down for you.
+If you are testing and tagging any electrical equipment on a construction, mining or demolition site, you will need to adhere to the AS/NZS 3012 2010 Standard.

 Under the 3012 Standard, electrical equipment must be inspected, tested and tagged every 3 months on Construction, Mining and Demolition sites.

 There are specific Test Tag Colours you are required to use, which indicate which quarter of the year the items have been tested in.
+They consist of red, blue, green and yellow (RGBY system).
 We have created the handy chart below to help, but you can also read a full post on Test Tag Colours.

-Any electrical appliance in this environment will need to be tested.
+Any electrical appliance in a construction environment will need to be tested.
 This can include items like tools, battery chargers, cleaning equipment, extension leads and portable RCD boxes.

 It’s also important to note that a lot of work environments will have different test and tag frequencies and regulation because of their own individual risk management, or OHS policies.
+So it certainly isn't one size fits all in the world of test and tag.
 For example, there are some Construction sites that will only allow licensed electricians to conduct their testing and tagging.

 Regulation and Codes of Practice can also sometimes differ slightly between states.
 For the most current, and state specific information, visit Safe Work Australia.